 The Complainant and Respondent are required to review and sign their Notice of Rights and Responsibilities.
-The Investigator will verify that the Parties have received, reviewed, and signed their Notice of Rights and Responsibilities and have been provided with a copy of the Policy and Procedures to ensure that both parties have had an opportunity to ask and receive answers to any questions.
-For staff and faculty, the notice will be provided by the Title IX Coordinator or designee.
-For students, the notice will be provided by the Office of Student Conduct (OSC).
+The Title IX Coordinator or designee will verify that the Parties have received, reviewed, and signed their Notice of Rights and Responsibilities and have been provided with a copy of the Policy and Procedures to ensure the Parties have adequate information about the investigation and adjudication.

+The Title IX Coordinator or designee will also ensure that both Parties have had an opportunity to ask and receive answers to any questions.